kaiorosa1/100-days-of-code/log.md

 ### Day 15: February 10, 2019

 **Today's Progress**: I worked for 30 minutes on my Tribute Page and I was finally happy with the way it looked.
 It's simple but I liked the end result of it.
+I also created the restart game funcionality on Campo Minado and tested some edge cases so that I can solve them in my next session.

 **Thoughts**: I wanted to spend more time programing but unfortunately I can't but I'm making the most that I able to.

-**Link(s) to work**: Commit on Github :
+**Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/campo-minado/commit/ac744db853cd844a6a4d0bc56b97a600a967383c